jesperberth/GitForOps/gitforops/content/lab07/_index.md

 ---
-title: "Lab 7 Git Branches"
+title: "Git Branches"
+weight: 70
+pre: "<b>Lab 7. </b>"
+chapter: false
 ---

 In this lab we will learn how to create branches and merge two branches together